JacquesCarette/Drasil/wiki/New-Workspace-Setup.md

 <summary><h4>Mac</h4></summary>

 Mac already comes with a shell + good terminal, so you should only need to install `git` and GNU `grep`.
 You might already have `grep` installed, but the one by default shipped with macOS lacks support for the perl dialect of the extended regular expression language (which we use).
+If you haven't used your system for development in the past, you will also need to install [Xcode](https://developer.apple.com/xcode/) and accept its EULA.

+##### Xcode

+If you're using a recent version of Mac (> Mavericks/10.9), please open up a terminal window (`Command + Space`, then search "Terminal"), type in `xcode-select --install`, and then press Enter.
+You will be prompted to accept the Apple developer EULA, and then installation will begin.
+Installation may take a while to run.
+Please be patient in the meanwhile.
+Once installed, you should open up a fresh terminal and proceed to the next step, installing `git`.

 ##### `git`